Hiroki39/Hiroki39/README.md

 I'm Hongyi, a senior undergraduate at New York University.

-I graduated from Tsinghua University High School in 2019 and came to New York from Beijing.
+I graduated from Tsinghua University High School in 2019 and came to NYC from Beijing.

 ### My Programming Tools and Languages